openflighthpc/concertim-metric-reporting-daemon/docs/usage.md

 ### Response Codes

 * `200 - OK`  Request was successful.
+* `404 - Not Found`  The metric was not present in the last processing run or a processing run has not taken place yet.
 * `500 - Internal Server Error`  An unexpected error occurred.
 This should not happen.